This story will be true until the night ends; only if the night ends will you know the story wasn’t true.

 Naturally, such spirits are mischievous and mercurial.

-Her father was a powerful eight-tail, but he could not himself penetrate the wards, so he sought other spirits to do the dirty work.
-He found a lowly river spirit who specialized in water-borne illness, and he ordered the spirit to poison the noble’s son.
+After months of this, the fox-girl became so distraught that her father noticed and decided to rid the world of this pesky mortal.
+Yet although her father was a powerful eight-tail, he could not himself penetrate the wards, so he sought other spirits to do the dirty work.
+He found a lowly river spirit who specialized in water-borne illness, and he ordered the spirit to contaminate the river for miles around and thereby poison the noble’s son.
 But the three-tailed fox-girl — ever-watchful at the boy’s house — saw the water spirit sneaking about, and she threw herself on the ground to beg mercy.

 The water spirit told the fox-girl: “My river is blocked, and this pains me.
 If my river is unblocked I will spare the boy,” and so she worked for weeks to open the river.
 She made alliances with animal spirits, to move stones and branches.
 She sowed omens in human dreams, showed them visions of clear-flowing water.
 The river was soon cleared, so the river spirit defied her eight-tailed father, and the boy was spared.